Rusty Smith (American football): New York Giants

 On Monday April 28, 2014 the New York Giants signed Smith.
 Smith was released on May 12, 2014.

+Calgary Stampeders

+Smith signed with the Calgary Stampeders of the Canadian Football League (CFL) on June 4, 2014.
+He was released on June 21, 2014.

 NFL career statistics

 Coaching career

 In March 2015, Smith was announced as the new head football coach at the Grace Christian Academy in Franklin, Tennessee, having previously worked two years as the program's quarterbacks coach and offensive coordinator.
-He parted ways with GCA in February 2022 after eight seasons, having compiled a 21-49 record over seven seasons as head coach and leading the GCA Lions to all three of the team's playoff appearances in 2017 (1A), 2020 and 2021 (both DII-A).
+He parted ways with GCA in February 2022 after eight seasons, having compiled a 21–49 record over seven seasons as head coach and leading the GCA Lions to all three of the team's playoff appearances in 2017 (1A), 2020 and 2021 (both DII-A).

+Missionary career

+After parting ways with GCA, Smith and his family began a two year commitment in Kijabe, Kenya as part of Africa Inland Mission in 2023.
+He is a teacher at Rift Valley Academy, a Christian boarding school operated by AIM.

 Personal life

-Smith's wife, Nicole, is the head volleyball coach and strength and conditioning coach at Grace Christian Academy.
-They have three sons, Rustyn, Camdyn and Koltyn.
+Smith's wife, Nicole, is the former head volleyball coach and strength and conditioning coach at Grace Christian Academy.
+They have four sons, Rustyn, Camdyn, Koltyn and Eastyn.